Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Currently, the company's support staff manually reviews customer transaction histories to detect potential fraud cases before escalating the cases.

-You need to recommend an automation solution for the review process.
-The solution must ensure that escalations reach a human analyst for final decision making.
+**You need to recommend an automation solution for the review process**.

+<mark>**The solution must ensure that escalations reach a human analyst for final decision making**</mark>.
 What should you recommend?

 A. Deploy an autonomous agent that closes non-fraud cases automatically.